Shopify vs WordPress for Beginners Definitive Comparison - TGL

 Security Management

-Fully managed security, including SSL encryption and PCI compliance
+Fully managed security, including SSL encryption (scrambles data between browser and site) and PCI compliance (card‑industry security standards)

 User is responsible for security setup and maintenance